npm/documentation/CONTRIBUTING.md

 ## Navigation

-The site's navigation (on the left-hand sidebar of the site) is controlled by `src/nav-base.yml`.
+The site's navigation (on the left-hand sidebar of the site) is controlled by `src/gatsby-theme-doctornpm/nav.yml`.
 If you add or remove a page from the site, you'll also want to add or remove it from the navigation configuration.

-Since the main documentation's navigation is combined with the CLI documentation's navigation to produce the overall navigation, you'll need to run the CLI update script (`cli/cli_import.js`) to combine the navigation.
-(More on that below.)

-**Todo:** we should isolate the navigational elements into their own script that runs as part of gatsby's `onPreBuild` phase.

 ## CLI